kevykim/CapStone-Project/README.md

 <img src='https://i.imgur.com/5XjUnF1.gif'>

 # Future Focus
-- Add a search bar where users can look up by the name of a trail, state, or country.
 - Add google maps for users to keep track of where they are and see other trails nearby.
 - Add weather api so that users can see the weather conditions within a specific trail.
 - Work on community feature where all users can meet and post comments/pictures in their own community page.